© Greg Ory 2017, Debate: A diagnosis of the state of the Internet, proposing decentralisation and more aesthetical variety.

 What is the difference between a screen and a piece of paper?
 A sheet of paper is clear space.
 The screen is not blank.
 It is almost always edited space, i.e. space which has already become content.
 Thought will have to share the screen with layouts, buttons, functions, distractions.
 These can often get in the way of and curtail thought.
 It is as if you wanted to write an essay on a piece of paper already filled with contents.
 Thought cannot be adequately fitted into a space which is no longer thought-free and as neutral as a blank piece of paper.

-To convey thought on Twitter, you have to fit it into a space already full of content, where thought will occupy only a small field.
+To convey a thought on Twitter, you have to fit it into a space already full of content, where it will occupy only a small field.
 The rest of the content on the screen is pre-modelled by Twitter.
 Yet thought needs not a small field, but a neutral screen.
 Thus, to convert thought into a screen, you have to convert the screen into a neutral space, as free as blank paper.
 You need to be free from the implicit content of default layouts.
 Otherwise, space will be content interfering with thought.
 It will be working against thought.

 Virtual emancipation means emancipation both of content and of space.
 No content will stand without a proper space.
 It seems a petty issue, but it is in small details that a default layout imposes itself, its own brand, its agenda, its dynamics, distracting from thought with buttons here and there, pop-ups, adverts, offers, a tiny world that makes thought look like a bagatelle.